Reasons Why Your Cat Treats You Like A Plush Bed At Night

 best Heated Pet Bed

-NICREW Pet Heating Pad for Dogs and Cats, Heated Pet Mat with Steel-Wrapped Cord and Soft Fleece Cover, 17.7 x 15.7 Inch, 30 Watts
+NICREW Pet Heating Pad for Dogs and Cats, Heated Cat Bed with Steel-Wrapped Cord and Soft Fleece Cover, 17.7 x 15.7 Inches, 30 Watts

 • This cat heating pad with washable and removable soft fleece cover provides a warm and cozy surface

-• 5 foot steel-wrapped power cord to prevent cats or dogs from chewing wires, ensure your pets safety
+• 5 foot steel-wrapped power cord to prevent cats or dogs from chewing wires.
+MET Safety Listed prevents your pet from getting burnt

 • Recommended for indoor use to provide extra warmth for your pet anytime it is needed

-Pet Heating Pad for Cats Dogs, Homello Waterproof Electric Heating Mat Indoor, Adjustable Warming Mat, Pets Heated Bed with Chew Resistant Steel Cord (17.7 x 17.7)
+Homello Pet Heating Pad for Cats Dogs with Timer Temperature Adjustable, Electric Heating Mat Indoor, Adjustable Warming Mat, Pets Heated Bed with Chew Resistant Steel Cord

-• OUTDOOR WARMTH: Outdoor heated cat bed with soft orthopedic foam base and includes free soft washable fleece cover
+• OUTDOOR WARMTH: Outdoor heated cat bed for outside cats with soft orthopedic foam base and includes free soft washable fleece cover

 • KEEP PET COMFY: Thermostatically controlled to automatically warm the surface of the bed to your pet's normal body temperature only when in use by your pet

-• FLEXIBLE FOR ANY SPACE: Ideal waterproof outdoor cat bed for sheds, garages, barns, or any sheltered area your outdoor cats hang out
+• FLEXIBLE FOR ANY SPACE: Ideal waterproof outdoor dog bed for sheds, garages, barns, or any sheltered area your outdoor pets hang out; not recommended for pets that chew

 • SAFE EFFICIENCY: This 14” x 18” heated cat pad features a 5-½ feet steel wrapped cord and uses only 20 watts of power